Getting started

 Understanding the flow

-Section titled “Understanding the flow”To learn how documents become rendered commerce experiences at runtime, see the How it works section in the architecture guide.
-This foundational knowledge helps you identify how to customize and integrate with the boilerplate.
+Section titled “Understanding the flow”To understand how documents transform into rendered commerce experiences at runtime, see the Runtime flow section in the architecture guide.
+This foundational knowledge helps you know where to customize and integrate with the boilerplate.

 Customizing your storefront